 The learning consultant coaches the family in how to observe daily activities, assisting them in noticing learning as it unfolds in everyday moments.
 At SelfDesign, we call this Observing for Learning.
 For younger children, parents collaborate with the learning consultant in the Observing for Learning process resulting in a deepened understanding of and connection to their child’s development.
 As youth mature they gradually take on more of the responsibility themselves – building a deepened awareness of their own integrated learning.

-Weekly Observings for Learning are central to SelfDesign’s K-6 learning.
+Weekly Observings for Learning are central to SelfDesign’s K-9 learning.
 Each week parents submit a written reflection of their child’s engagement with learning – with the option to also include videos, images, or sound files.
 The learning consultant then provides a written response including insights, recommendations, questions, and resources to clarify and deepen the reflection.
-These Observing for Learning reflections provide evidence of learning that is validated by the educator for academic credit, and they create rich documentation for the child and family about the breadth of learning that has occurred over the year.
+These Observing for Learning communications provide evidence of learning that is validated by the educator for academic credit, and they create rich documentation for the child and family about the breadth of learning that has occurred over the year.

 This optional online course guides parents through weekly explorations about the fundamental ideas of SelfDesign.
 A SelfDesigning Path is highly recommended for parents of kindergarten learners and other parents new to SelfDesign.
 The online interface blends imagery, video, audio clips, and journaling that draws parents into self-reflection.
 There is also a facilitated, online conference that connects parents to one another and to a facilitator for the course.
-The Path course journal entries prompt discussion with the learning consultant and can alternate with Observing for Learning reflections.
+The Path course journal entries prompt discussion with the learning consultant and can alternate with Observing for Learning communications.

 Families who like to feel engaged in community can connect with other SelfDesign families by spending time in the online “Village of Conversations”, by participating in or initiating local learning activities, and by meeting informally with SelfDesign families living nearby or attending one of our community gatherings.
 Learn more